shczhen/docs/sql-statements/sql-statement-alter-table.md

 ---
-title: ALTER TABLE | TiDBSQLステートメントリファレンス
+title: ALTER TABLE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのALTERTABLEの使用法の概要。
+summary: An overview of the usage of ALTER TABLE for the TiDB database.
 ---

 # 他の机 {#alter-table}